dahlb/ha_hatch/README.md

 ## Installation ##
 You can install this either manually copying files or using HACS.
 Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing).

+Due to upstream limitation https://github.com/awslabs/aws-crt-python/issues/315

+if you use alpine linux for home assistant like the official docker image; run `apk add gcc g++ cmake make`

 ## Troubleshooting ##
 If you receive an error while trying to login, please go through these steps;
 1. You can enable logging for this integration specifically and share your logs, so I can have a deep dive investigation.
 To enable logging, update your `configuration.yaml` like this, we can get more information in Configuration -> Logs page